caltechlibrary/git-code4lib/_episodes/03-create.md

 Once Git is configured,
 we can start using it.

 Let's create a new repository for our work.
-In this lesson we're going to be adding additional information to the survey_data_clean.csv file we worked on in the "Data Organization" part of the workshop.
 Click "Create new repository".

 ![welcome](../fig/GitDesktop4.PNG)

-Then we give our repository a name - in this case `survey_data`.
+Then we give our repository a name - in this case `hello-world`.
 We also choose the location to put the repository on our local computer.
 For this workshop it's easier to put the repository on your desktop.
 It's also good practice to check the README box, which will create a blank file where we can put information about our content.
 We'll discuss Git ignore (which handles files